-The Fleet Maintenance Section is also being tasked with the maintenance of two new electric-powered transit buses as a pilot project.
-The California Air Resources Board adopted the Innovative Clean Transit (ICT) regulation in December 2018, requiring large transit agencies to begin to purchase zero-emission buses (ZEBs) as soon as 2023, with the goal of transitioning all transit buses in California to zero-emission technology by 2040.
+In 2021, the Fleet Maintenance Section was also tasked with the maintenance of two new electric-powered transit buses as a pilot project.
+The California Air Resources Board adopted the Innovative Clean Transit (ICT) regulation in December 2018, requiring large transit agencies to begin purchasing zero-emission buses (ZEBs) as soon as 2023, with the goal of transitioning all transit buses in California to zero-emission technology by 2040.
 The City is considered a small transit agency and will be required to purchase only zero-emission transit vehicles after 2030.